Our New England Yacht Charter Recommendations

 This New England town has many different faces, reflecting different eras in history.
-Explore the streets surrounding the harbor, where one of the largest colonial buildings is still standing and in use every day, and is captured in time from the Colonial Newport Revolutionary War English Blockade of the port.
+Explore the streets surrounding the harbor, where one of the oldest colonial buildings is still standing and in use every day, as captured in time from the Colonial Newport Revolutionary War English Blockade of the port.
 On Bellevue Avenue, tour the Gilded Age Mansions of the very wealthy, known as “Summer Cottages” built and enjoyed by such well-known families as the Vanderbilts, and Belmonts.
 Throughout Newport, history are tales of pirates, and rum running and tours on these very subjects are available all summer.
 Don’t miss the Ghost Tour as Newport is often touted as one of the most haunted villages in the U.S.

 Mystic Aquarium and Oceanography Institute in Mystic, Connecticut

 One of the most important Aquarium Museums in the U.S., this aquarium is one of 3 in the U.S. with Steller Sea Lions and has one of the largest outdoor Beluga Whale exhibits.
 Special exhibits also include a ray and shark touch pool, a focus on penguins, and a jellies gallery.
 The Ocean Exploration Center includes maps, diagrams, and models from Dr. Balcom’s explorations of the Black Sea and of the wreck of the RMS Titanic.